 You can read more about surgical management in our leaflet Management of a miscarriage.
-(Please note that this leaflet is due to be updated with the new name SMM and information about MVA.)

 Some hospitals offer a combination of pills and vaginal pessaries which can “kick-start” the process of a delayed or missed miscarriage.
 Some women experience quite severe abdominal cramps as well as heavy bleeding with this option, but they may prefer this to an operation.

 Hospitals sometimes differ in the way they give the treatment – for example, whether treatment is carried out in hospital or at home.
 In all cases, though, they should give you clear information about what to expect.